Last updated on April 20th, 2022 at 11:02 am

 Native apps are created using platform-specific programming languages.

 Native app development refers to creating apps for specific mobile platforms like Android or iOS.
-A platform-specific programming language is used to write programmes for a desktop computer, smart TV, smartphone, or any other modern digital device.
+A platform-specific programming language is used to write programmers for a desktop computer, smart TV, smartphone, or any other modern digital device.

 Native Android apps use Java or Kotlin, whereas iOS native apps use Objective-C or Swift.
 Nothing surpasses native mobile app development for giving the finest user experience.
 Native app development allows app developers to leverage main smartphone hardware functions like GPS, proximity sensors, camera, microphone, and more.